Sagar201003/NetraRakshak_GoogleSolutions24/README.md

 Solution:
 1. Suspicious activity detection:
-   ● It will detect anomalies like Abuse , Assault , Arrestrunning, jumping, and crawling by analyzing the motion patterns of tracked humans.
+   ● It will detect anomalies like Abuse,Assault,Arrest,Arson,Burglary,Explosion,Fighting and many more by analyzing the motion patterns of tracked humans.
 We will keep a track of all the objects using Deep sort.

 2. Multiple video panels: